The list of street photography clichés can be all of the following (and more):

 All you have to do is catch your subjects with their legs open at full stride, because that turns your photograph from one of a person walking down the street into a decisive moment (yep), as I did above.

-If there’s a problem here it’s that a lot of what gets called #streetphotography online is equally as uninspiring or clichéd, yet it gets a tonne of likes.
+If there’s a problem here it’s that a lot of what gets presented as #streetphotography online is equally as uninspiring or clichéd, yet it gets a tonne of likes.

 This engagement is attractive, so more people take the same kind of images, and the cycle continues.